jepsen-io/maelstrom/doc/01-getting-ready/index.md

 Let's make sure we can run one instance of the echo server.
 In the top-level `maelstrom/` directory, run:

 ```
-$ demo/echo/echo.rb
+$ demo/ruby/echo.rb
 Online
 ```

 The program should pause, awaiting input.
-If you like, you can type or paste a JSON message into the console, like so:
+If you like, you can type or paste a [JSON message](doc/protocol.md) into the console, like so:

 ```
 {"src": "c1", "dest": "n1", "body": {"msg_id": 1, "type": "echo", "echo": "hello there"}}